Start My Answer

 Know your rights when Bay Area Receivables contacts you

-It is illegal for BAR to harass or threaten you when collecting a debt under the Fair Debt Collection Practices Act.
+It is important to understand that you have legal rights under the Fair Debt Collection Practices Act.
 Also, the CFPB's new Debt Collection Rule went into effect on November 30, 2021.

-It clarifies what information the debt collectors must provide at the start of collection, how consumers can exercise their rights, and how to communicate with Bay Area Receivables.
-Part of your rights is the legal authority to send Bay Area Receivables a Debt Validation Letter.
+The Debt Collection Rule clarifies what information the debt collectors must provide at the start of collection, how consumers can exercise their rights, and how to communicate with Bay Area Receivables.
+Part of your rights is the legal authority to send Bay Area Receivables a debt validation letter.

 The Bay Area collection company must show proof of your debt after receiving the letter.
 More advantages to sending the letter include: